-It seems that REE made a mistake on the decoration of its UIC cars in C 160 livery, i.e. two-coloured, “garrigue” green No. 302 at bottom of body and roof, and “stainless” metallic grey in the window area.
+It seems that REE made a mistake on the decoration of its UIC coaches in C 160 livery, i.e. two-coloured, “garrigue” green No. 302 at bottom of body and roof, and “stainless” metallic grey in the window area.
 But if it were visible, especially in relation to the windows, that the grey strip was too low, it was difficult to quantify the error.
 Was it only a colour positioning mistake, or, more annoying, window positioning?
 Difficult to judge until FA57, a prominent member of the Loco-Revue forum, posted on the UIC R37 thread (the competitor!) a very interesting painting diagram.

 I resumed this diagram by removing everything that did not concern our problem, and by colouring it slightly for the readability, then I made a small table of comparative dimensions, quite instructive.
-This is a 1st class car, but that does not change the demonstration, because the yellow class strip is above the grey strip (it is not included into the latter).
+This is a 1st class coach, but that does not change the demonstration, because the yellow class strip is above the grey strip (it is not included into the latter).

 |Dimension||Actual size||1:87||Model||Rectified model|